Locally Prominent Semantic Features

 The method can include determining that the landmarks include the least frequent features below a threshold rate.
 For example, in determining a restaurant to use as a landmark among a group of restaurants, the computer can determine that the restaurant that occurs the least frequently among other restaurants in the area will get included in the landmarks.
 By way of further example, in determining an object to use as a landmark, the computer can determine that a prominent sculpture that occurs below a threshold rate (e.g., a threshold rate of one occurrence per square kilometer) will be included in the landmarks.

-Determining that the landmarks include the features that occur the least frequently or that occur at a rate below a threshold rate can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining that the landmarks include the features that occur the least frequently or that occur at a rate below a threshold rate can get used in identifying, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.

 The method can include determining a confidence score for each feature based at least in part on the number of times that each feature of the features has become associated with a semantic tag of the plurality of semantic tags.
 For example, the computer can access data associated with the number of times that each feature has gotten tagged with the same tag or a related set of tags (e.g., a set of tags including a window tag can also include a porthole tag).
 A feature tagged with the same feature a greater number of times can get associated with a higher confidence score.
 A feature tagged with a feature a lower number of times can get associated with a lower confidence score.